 Should you ignore history?

 by Herbert K. Daroff, J.D., CFP, AEPMr.
-Daroff is affiliated with Baystate Financial Planning, in Wellesley, Ma., and is a contributing editor to this magazine.
+Daroff is affiliated with Baystate Financial Planning in Boston, Ma., and is a contributing editor to this magazine.
 Connect with him by e-mail: [email protected]

 It is often said ‘those who fail to learn from history are doomed to repeat it’.
 Actually, the quote is, ‘Those who cannot remember the past are condemned to repeat it,’ by George Santayana.